Operational Amplifier (Op-Amp)

 |Pin 4:||− Vcc, i.e., the negative terminal of the supply voltage is connected to this pin.|

 |Pin 7:||+ Vcc, i.e., positive terminal of the supply voltage is connected to this pin.|

 |Pin 8:||No electrical connection is there in this pin; this pin is just for balance and the symmetric dual-input package look.|

 APPLICATIONS OF THE OPERATIONAL AMPLIFIER

 The op-amp is used either in inverting mode or non-inverting mode.
-In many practical applications the op-amp is used as adder, subtractor, intergrator, integrator, differentiator, voltage follower, phase changer, etc.
+In many practical applications, the op-amp is used as an adder, subtractor, intergrator, integrator, differentiator, voltage follower, phase changer, etc.